-CMSE provides a top quality ATEX consultancy and support service to our clients nationwide.
+CMSE provides a top quality ATEX support service to our clients nationwide.
 We have extensive ATEX experience and a proven track record in providing these services across many industrial sectors.
 Our ATEX consultants have both process and electrical safety expertise which makes our solutions both legally compliant and beneficial from the perspective of potential cost reductions and savings.

 Your Legal Requirements